Monday, December 23, 2019

 I have been having fun decorating our new kitchen and especially the island.
-(I owe you a post or two about the kitchen reno.
+(I owe you a post or two about the kitchen renovation.
 I haven't forgotten, I promise!)
-We purchased a small tree with multi-colored lights and hung sweets and desserts themed ornaments.
+We purchased a small tree with multi-colored lights and hung sweets and desserts-themed ornaments.
 Next to it is an irresistible gingerbread house cookie jar and gingerbread tea towels serve as a tree skirt.

 Thursday, December 19, 2019